gshipley/summitlab14/Chapters/04-Managing_Resources.md

 Given the current state of our configuration for this training class, you should see the following output:

 	User demo:
+	    ...
 	    consumed gears: 0
 	    max gears: 100
 	    gear sizes: small
+	    ...

+**Note:** The above output has been abbreviated.

 In order to change the number of gears that our *demo* user has permission to create, you can pass the `--setmaxgears` switch to the command.
 For instance, if we only want to allow the *demo* user to be able to create 25 gears, we would use the following command:

 	oo-admin-ctl-user -l demo --setmaxgears 25

-After entering the above command, you should see the following output:
+After entering the above command, you should see the following output (abbreviated):

 	Setting max_gears to 25...
 Done.
 	User demo:
+	    ...
 	    consumed gears: 0
 	    max gears: 25
 	    gear sizes: small
+	    ...

 ##**Defining new gear types**